Skip to content

 • Timeout (in seconds): if the LDAP provider does not receive an LDAP response within the specified period, it aborts the read attempt.

-• On-the-fly user creation: by checking this, any LDAP user will have his VNCdirectory account automatically created the first time he logs into VNCdirectory.
+• On-the-fly user creation: By checking this, any LDAP user will have their VNCdirectory account automatically created the first time they log into VNCdirectory.
 Otherwise, you will have to manually create the user in VNCdirectory for each LDAP user who wants to log in.

 • Login attribute: the login name under which a user logs in and is authenticated.